 +/- any transactions (of all types) that will affect the client’s final entitlement.

 The “at best of knowledge” phrasing of the definition allows for variations in national market practices and SLAs; for instance, whether unmatched transactions are included.
-This may be made explicit in the sub-balances.

-It is possible to give breakdown sub-balances that comprise the eligible balance

-The recommendation of the SMPG is that the eligible balance includes matched transactions only (i.e. do not include any unmatched transactions).

-Each NMPG will establish their formula to get to the eligible balance based on their country specifics.
-If different from the above definitions and recommendations, it should be stated in the country specific CA MP documentEvent details
+Each NMPG should document the composition of the eligible balance based on their country specifics.
+If different from the above definitions and recommendations, it should be stated in the country specific CA MP document.

+Other balances can be provided in addition to the eligible (ELIG) balance.
+For all those additional balances, it is possible to further specify a balance using the balance type code “eligible” or “non-eligible”.
+If the balance type code is not specified, it is understood as being “eligible”.

+Event details

 The notification will contain the event details such as dates, rates, ratio and amounts.
+The presence of specific date, period, price or rate, as optional or mandatory elements, has been documented in the SMPG Global Market Practice part 2 (EIG+).

 The SMPG has worked on clarifying the definition and usage of some details:

 Date Prepared

-Date prepared is not a common the time stamp in the message header can supply this information should it be required.
+Date prepared is not a common element; the time stamp in the message header can supply this information should it be required.